Oscilllator/quartz/content/20250719 Effect of saturated fat on ApoB levels.md

 | 2024-11-05 | 100   | fasted     |
 | 2025-01-09 | 102   | fasted     |
 | 2025-06-11 | 119   | not fasted |

 This means that I am in the 'high risk' category and have lower life expectancy on account of stuff accumulating in my arteries.
 How much lower life expectancy?
 I don't know.
 The advice for people in this situation is often to eat less saturated fat.
-I've heard in various places that this might not be that effective, and that things are "mostly genetic" and so on, so let's put that to the test.
+I've heard in various places that this might not be effective, and that things are "mostly genetic" and so on, so let's put that to the test.

+Going into this experiment I was pretty skeptical that anything would happen.

 # Diet
-### Content
+### Composition
 If saturated fat is bad, the diet is just to eat as little of it as possible.
-I arbitrarily decided that this meant that all meals must have <10% saturated fat on a calories basis, and I adhered to that diet with 100% accuracy I made sure to look at the dietary breakdown of everything I ate.
+I arbitrarily decided that this meant that all meals must have <10% saturated fat on a calories basis, and I adhered to that diet with 100% accuracy.
+I made sure to look at the dietary breakdown of everything I ate.

 This means:
 - No dairy